Smart home devices that can cut your insurance premiums

 "They're not widespread, but they are becoming more and more common," he said of the smart home discounts.

-Insurers recognize there is value in teaming up with companies that make these devices that can prevent losses, said Sarah Jacobs, Nationwide's vice president of personal lines product development.
+Insurers recognize there is value in teaming up with companies that make these devices, said Sarah Jacobs, Nationwide's vice president of personal lines product development.

 "If we can save money on claims, we can pass that along to consumers," she said.